 Students must apply via one of the following online application forms:-

-You will focus on areas that you find particularly fascinating while contextualising your interests within the wider field of film, media and cultural studies.
-The course culminates in a dissertation on a topic that you negotiate with tutors.
-Throughout the course, you will refine your powers of analysis, research and communication.
+You will refine your powers of analysis, research and communication.
 These skills are highly valued by employers and will boost your employability.

-We use a wide variety of teaching and learning methods which include lectures, seminars, critiques and workshops.
-Via CRMCS’s research seminar programme, these are supported by a range of guest speakers from diverse academic and industry backgrounds.
+We use a wide variety of teaching and learning methods which may include lectures, seminars, field trips, critiques. workshops and supervision.
+Via the CRMCS research events programme these are supported by a range of guest speakers form diverse academic and industry backgrounds.

 You will complete a supervised dissertation on a topic of your choice.
 As the culmination of the course, it will build on all the skills and knowledge that you have gained up to this point.